Postoperative wound infections

 Link to infographic

-At the start of December, ANQ published the results of the analyses of BFS data for 2018.
+At the beginning of October 2021, ANQ published the results of the analyses of the BFS data from 2019.
 In turn, the hospitals and clinics received specific additional evaluations.
-The overall rate of potentially avoidable readmissions was 4.6% in the case of all evaluable discharges.
+The overall rate of potentially avoidable readmissions was 4.7% in the case of all evaluable discharges.
 The predicted value was 4.5%.
-A total of 26 hospitals and clinics stood out.
-This was the lowest figure since the start of publication of the corresponding statistics.
+A total of 31 hospitals and clinics stood out.

 Link to press release